Dap185/model-testing/README.md

 2. http://127.0.0.1:5000/adding lets you test the adding prompts as they exist in DP
 3. http://127.0.0.1:5000/numberline lets you test the numberline prompts as they exist in DP

+## Getting the data
+It will make a file in the project called data.csv

 ## TODO

-1. Add a few more models

-2. Draw up interfaces for other decimal point level types (3 others)
+1. Draw up interfaces for other decimal point level types (3 others)

-3. Add tokens analytics (for cost analysis)
+2. Add tokens analytics (for cost analysis)